+This is a protected field that should only be modified to recover on error.
+Use the MOVE VOL-UME command to set up the jukebox name under normal operations.
 This qualifier allows you to specify that the volume is currently residing or last resided in the specified jukebox.
 The maximum length of a jukebox name is 31 characters.
-This is normally set up by MDMS.
-To clear the jukebox name, specify /NOJUKEBOX.
+To clear the jukebox name, specify /NOJUKE-BOX.